Does it cost anything for Crossroads Children’s Mental Health Centre (CCMHC) services?

 The issue with my child has really just started.
 How long does it take to receive help from Crossroads Children’s Mental Health Centre?

 At your session you (and your child if you wish) will meet with a professional that will listen to your concerns and help find solutions.
-To save time you can download and complete all of the paperwork we need by visiting the Walk-in Clinic page of our website.
+To save time you can download and complete all of the paperwork we need by visiting the Child & Family Clinic page of our website.
 You may find your visit at the clinic was enough help for you, or you may decide you want services.

-When you visit the walk-in clinic we are required by law to inquire about custody arrangements.
+When you visit the clinic we are required by law to inquire about custody arrangements.
 In the event of joint custody, both parents must agree to a child being seen at the clinic.
 Feel free to contact us if you have any questions: 613-723-1623 ext.
 232.

 What do I need to do to get services for my family?